SamirGhias/TreeMapVisualizer/README.md

 # Task 2: Augmented Code for Viewing Country Population Data:
-I made use of the Abstract tree class in task 1 to test the ability to reuse code for an identical requirement.
+The Abstract tree class in task 1 was utilized to test the ability to reuse code for an identical requirement.

-Instead of scanning a file folder it simply parses the regions.json and populations.json files, with the parent node as the world and further divided into regions and countries with populations as the (size) attribute.
+Instead of scanning a file folder, it parses the regions.json and populations.json files, with the parent node as the world and further subtrees divided into regions and countries as leaves with populations as the size attribute.
 The same functionality and interactivity were required with no effect on runtime.

 # Demo of Population Data
 ![](https://github.com/SamirGhias/TreeMapVisualizer/blob/main/gifs/population%20gif.gif)

-Assignment and source code made and provided by Diane Horton, David Liu, and Daniel Zingaro Department of Computer Science,
-University of Toronto
+This assignment and its source code were made and provided by Diane Horton, David Liu, and Daniel Zingaro from the Department of Computer Science, University of Toronto